shevious/edx-documentation/en_us/xblock/source/concepts/methods.rst

 Typically, you define a view to produce a fragment that is used to render the XBlock as part of a web page.
 Fragments are aggregated hierarchically.
-You can use the user state, settings, and preferences to affect the rendering of the XBlock as needed.
+You can use any field to affect the rendering of the XBlock as needed.

 In the following example, the Thumbs sample XBlock in the XBlock SDK defines a student view.